ProgramsPage address: http://cset.mnsu.edu/ie/programs/

 The majority of the student learning is done in the context of industry engineering projects, rather than in traditional distinctly typical engineering classes.
 Upon graduation, students will receive B.S. in engineering degree with emphases along a spectrum between what might be traditionally called mechanical engineering and electrical engineering.
 Each student creates their own emphasis for the degree, by choosing particular competencies which appeal to them.
 This empowerment promotes the interest level and motivation of the student, and leads to the ability for deeper learning and longer retention of the material.
 The program in both locations aims to break down disciplinary silos and prepare engineers who are "able to understand issues that transcend disciplinary boundaries and to be able to offer effective solutions”.

-Follow the links to the left to learn more about Iron Range Engineering and Twin Cities Engineering.
+Follow the links to the left to learn more about Iron Range Engineering, Twin Cities Engineering and the new IRE Bell Engineering Program.

 Certificate in Project-Based Engineering